Chukchi language: Numbers

 The numeral system was originally purely vigesimal and went up to 400, but a decimal system was introduced for numerals above 100 via Russian influence.
 Many of the names of the basic numbers can be traced etymologically to words referring to the human body ("finger", "hand" etc.) or to arithmetic operations (6 = "1 + 5" etc.).

-Ordinary numbers are formed with the suffix -ӄeв/-ӄaв. -ӄeв is after close vowels, and -ӄaв is after open vowels.
+Ordinary numbers are formed with the suffix -ӄeв (after close vowels) or -ӄaв (after open vowels).